 The Ultimate Guide to Drawstring Bags - Everything You Need to Know About Drawstring Backpack

-In the past couple of years, drawstring bags have become a trendy item for their versatility and the ability to customize them.
-They have a long history, and you can either purchase one or make your own.
+In the past couple of years, drawstring bags have become a trendy item because of their versatility and their customizability.
+They have a long and interesting history.
+In this article we’ll show you where you can purchase one or show you how to make your own drawstring bag.
 They come in several different materials, sizes, and you can use them for a variety of occasions.
 This post will tell you everything you need to know about this fun, durable, and customizable bag.
-We'll link you to several pages where you can purchase your own drawstring backpack.
+We'll also link you to several pages where you can purchase your own drawstring backpack.

 The History of the Drawstring Bags

 Drawstring bags or cinch bags have been in use for centuries.
-There are ancient Egyptian hieroglyphs that depict men with small pouches tied around their waists with a long cord.
-However, they didn't begin to gain popularity until the 13th and 14th century.
+There are ancient Egyptian hieroglyphs depicting men with small pouches tied around their waists with a long cord.
+Even though they’ve been around for so long, they didn't begin to gain popularity until the 13th and 14th century.
 The first drawstring bag was an ancient cloth or leather pouch that men traditionally used to carry coins or their valuables.

 The Rise of the Girdle Pouch - 14th and 15th Century

 Since pocket had yet to be invented, in the 14th and 15th centuries, both men and women would attach small cinched bags to the front of their girdles to hold their valuables.
 The cord's length would be dictated by the wearer's social standing, lifestyle, and current fashion trends.
 Women, in particular, began using beaded, jeweled, or ornate cinch bags to hold their valuables.